mohitbhatt-du/My-Mock-App/README.md

 ## 🌟 Overview

-**Analytics OS** is designed to bridge the gap between static question banks and dynamic performance tracking.
-Moving away from manual file management and traditional PDF scoring, this platform provides a robust server-backed, distraction-free environment to take daily sectional and full-length mock exams, visualize core technical strengths, and track your readiness for competitive IT mains examinations.
+**ExamMatrix IT** is designed to bridge the gap between static question banks and dynamic performance tracking.
+Moving away from manual file management and traditional PDF scoring, this platform provides a robust server-backed, distraction-free environment to take daily IT Officer full-length mock exams, visualize core technical strengths, and track your readiness for competitive IT mains examinations.

 ---